-If like me, you’ve been keeping taps on what Microsoft has been up to on the Power Platform world, you would have noticed that there are two concepts that are regularly referenced in their architectures and generally associated to each other, Azure Data Lake Storage (ADLS) Gen 2 and Common Data Model (CDM).
+If like me, you’ve been keeping tabs on what Microsoft has been up to on the Power Platform world, you would have noticed that there are two concepts that are regularly referenced in their architectures and generally associated to each other – Azure Data Lake Storage (ADLS) Gen 2 and Common Data Model (CDM).

-As Francesco referred in his blog, Microsoft ultimate vision is for the CDM to be the de facto standard data model, however, although there is a fair amount of resources talking about the capabilities and features, it can be a bit confusing to understand how you can actually store your data in the CDM format in ADLS and use it to run data analytics such as data warehousing, Power BI reporting and Machine Learning.
+As my colleague, Francesco Sbrescia, referenced in his blog, Microsoft’s ultimate goal is for the CDM to be the de facto standard data model.
+However, although there is a fair amount of resources talking about the capabilities and features, it can be a bit confusing to understand how you can actually store your data in the CDM format in ADLS and use it to run data analytics such as data warehousing, Power BI reporting and Machine Learning.

 Power BI Dataflows are designed to use the CDM.
 The data ingested from on-premises and cloud-based data sources are mapped to CDM entities and stored in ADLS as CDM folders.
 These folders contain a metadata file called model.json that describes the entities, their attributes and data types as well as details about the partitioning strategy.

 Because Dataflows store data in the CDM format, it can also consume CDM folders that have been added to the organisation’s data lake by other data producers.
 A Power BI user can add the CDM folder to Power BI as a dataflow, build semantic models on top of the existing data, enrich it or process it from other dataflows.